directus/v8-archive/docs/guide/README.md

 Query OK, 1 row affected (0.00 sec)
 ```

-### Manual Installation
+### Config File

-Now that we have a database, we need to create a config file by copying `config/api_sample.php` to `config/api.php` and setting the `database` credentials (the rest can stay the same for now).
+This file holds many different configuration options for Directus, most noteably the database credentials.
+Below are two different ways to generate the config file and complete the installation process.

+#### Configure Manually

+Create a copy of `config/api_sample.php` and change the name to `config/api.php`.
+Next, update the `database` values with your own:

 ```php
 'database' => [